 Renting a grinder costs $190 to $270 per day.

 While the tree stump in your front yard makes for a nice place to sit, it may be posing a risk to the rest of the house.
+Whether it’s imposing on your lush grass or you prefer to use the space for another home project, the typical stump grinding costs about $320.
 Stump grinding is a quick and efficient way to remove the rest of the tree’s trunk without breaking the bank.
-Depending on the size of the tree and where it’s located, stump grinding will cost $170 to $500.

-Stump grinding rates are based on the circumference of the tree trunk, essentially how big around the tree stump is.
+Stump grinding rates vary with the circumference of the tree trunk (how big around the tree stump is).
 These measurements use diameter inches rather than square feet or linear inches.
-On average, stump grinding prices sit between $2 to $5 per diameter inch.
+On average, stump grinding prices sit between $2 and $5 per diameter inch.

 While your stump may be small in circumference, most contractors will charge a minimum fee of $100 for grinding services.